16 Mar Welshpool’s Dawson Shanahan launches search for new apprentices

-Welshpool-based Dawson Shanahan has begun its search for candidates to join its expanding apprentice training programme.
+Welshpool-based Dawson Shanahan has begun its search for candidates to join its expanding new apprentice training programme.
 The engineering firm, a leading global precision engineering specialist, increased its apprentice intake last year following the opening of its dedicated training school.

 Through the training programme, apprentices develop the skills, knowledge and experience required to accelerate their career in today’s fast-moving world of engineering, earning nationally-recognised National Vocational Qualifications (NVQs) in the process.
 The programme runs for between two to four years, depending on the qualifications candidates opt to pursue.